 Bring the whole company together (virtually)

 One of the biggest concerns about working remotely is increased loneliness.
 If you’re used to the buzz of the office, chatting with colleagues during your coffee break, it can be a stark contrast when you have to sit working at your dining room table all day - on your own.
 Make an effort to bring your whole company together virtually on a regular basis, whether it’s a weekly catch up or Friday drinks, or a monthly event like a quiz.
 Encourage employees to share what they’re working on with their colleagues, so everyone feels connected to the wider company, not just their immediate team.

-Employees are happiest when their hard work and achievements are recognised.
+Employees are happiest when their hard work and achievements are appreciated.
 Small compliments go a long way.
-Celebrate both the big and small wins of your team - whether someone hits a major business milestone, or receives a satisfied email from a loyal customer.
-This culture of encouragement helps employees feel motivated and good about the work that they’re doing.
+Celebrate both big and small wins of your team - whether someone hits a major business milestone, or receives a email from a satisfied customer.
+This culture of encouragement helps employees feel motivated and good about the work they’re doing and boosts employer branding.
 Create a Whatsapp group or Slack channel dedicated to sharing wins, and consider small competitions within teams to add an extra element of fun.